keithalewis/math/_fm.md

 ## Amount

-All amounts $A$ can be represented by a real number.
+Amounts $A$ can be represented by a real number.
 Let
 $A(t;i,e;i',e')\subseteq \bm{R}$ denote the set of amounts of instrument $i$ that entity $e$ can exchange for instrument $i'$ with entity $e'$ at time $t$.
 This set is determined by the _seller_ $e'$.
 The _buyer_ is $e$.